When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Research Question and Hypotheses

 \item[H2b:] Participants are more likely to reject model suggestions when they are anti-stereotypical and more likely to accept model suggestions when they are pro-stereotypical. \end{description}

 \end{description}

 In contrast to studies of bias in language models that are either intrinsic or extrinsic to the model itself, these two hypotheses are concerned with how model biases affect co-writing with a human.
-H2 focuses on individual micro decisions about when participants accept model suggested words or reject them and write new words, and H1 focuses on the impact of those decisions to written stories more broadly.
+H2 focuses on individual micro decisions about when participants accept model suggested words or reject them and write new words,\footnote{Our hypotheses focus on suggested content being pro-stereotypical or anti-stereotypical as the difference maker that determines whether participants will accept or reject these suggestions.
+However, as we discuss in \autoref{sec:action_number}, another possible cause of differences in token-level acceptance of suggestions in our study is human preferences towards text with uniform information density~\cite{frank2008speaking, jaeger2006speakers, meister-etal-2021-revisiting}.
+While we cannot rule out this potential confounder entirely, we discuss in \autoref{sec:action_number} how participants often select markers of character gender sufficiently early in the co-writing process that our results cannot be explained by differences information density alone.} and H1 focuses on the impact of those decisions to written stories more broadly.

-~ We consider three additional hypotheses in addition to the two main hypotheses described above:
+We consider three additional hypotheses in addition to the two main hypotheses described above:

 \begin{description}[nolistsep,noitemsep] \item[H3:] Participants will take longer to decide whether to take model suggestions when they are anti-stereotypical due to implicit biases~ \cite{Greenwald1998-af}.